A writer who likes the text to speak for itself. And likes people who speak for themselves, too.

-Often emotion is rawer, the blows harsher, and the joy of simply living is fiercer.
+Often emotion is rawer, the blows are harsher, and the joy of simply living is fiercer.

 Hollywood has a habit of delivering sentimentalized versions of the journey to adulthood.
 Wish-fulfillment fantasies like Home Alone or the Harry Potter series are great family entertainment but make no effort to get under the skin of what it means to be a child.